Floreoviria: History

-The earliest reference to a virus in Monodnaviria was made in a poem written in 752 by Japanese Empress Shotoku.
-The poem describes a yellowing or vein clearing disease of Eupatorium plants that was likely caused by a geminivirus.
-Centuries later, a circovirus infection that caused balding in birds was observed in Australia in 1888, which marked the first reference to ssDNA viruses in modern times.
-The first animal CRESS-DNA virus to be characterized was the porcine circovirus in 1974, and in 1977, the first genome of an ssDNA virus, the Bean golden mosaic virus, was detailed.
-Beginning in the 1970s, the families of related members in Monodnaviria began to be organized.
-Parvoviridae became the first ssDNA family recognized and additional families have been continually discovered since then.
+The earliest reference to a disease caused by a floreovirian, and of any plant viral disease, was made in a poem written in 752 by Empress Shotoku of Japan.
+The poem describes a yellowing or vein clearing disease of Eupatorium plants, now believed to have been caused by the geminivirus Eupatorium yellow vein virus.
+In modern times, plant viral diseases were noted in the 1800s, including Abutilon mosaic virus, which causes a mosaic pattern on ornamental Abutilon plants, a highly-desired pattern in mid-1800s Europe.
+Also that century, a circovirus infection that caused balding in birds was observed in Australia in 1888.
+The first animal CRESS-DNA virus to be characterized was porcine circovirus, and in 1977, the first genome of a eukaryotic circular ssDNA virus was detailed, that of Bean golden mosaic virus.
+Beginning in the 1970s, the families of related viruses in Floreoviria began to be organized, the first of which was for parvoviruses, officially recognized in 1975.